Joseph-Orawiec/Rabbit-and-Steel-Graph/README.md

 Used pyvis to visualize the graph

 ## Viewing
-Download the [Rabbit and Steel Graph zip file](https://github.com/Joseph-Orawiec/Rabbit-and-Steel-Graph/blob/main/Rabbit%20and%20Steel%20Graph.zip), extract and open the HTML file.
+Download the [Rabbit and Steel Graph zip file](https://github.com/Joseph-Orawiec/Rabbit-and-Steel-Graph/blob/main/Rabbit%20and%20Steel%20Graph.zip), extract and open the HTML file. <br>
-Then when it loads, scroll down and set the solver to "forceAtlas2Based" and setting physics enabled to false will stop it from slowly spinning.
+Then when it loads, scroll down and set the solver to "forceAtlas2Based" and setting physics enabled to false will stop it from slowly spinning.<br>
 Also, hovering over items will then pull up their effect!